Blackmile/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody : adds exe permissions to the owner and group owner and the other users, to the file.
 8-James_Bond : sets the permission to the file.
 9-John_Doe : sets the mode of the file.
+10-mirror_permissions : sets the mode of the file hello the same as olleh's mode.